 The duties of this position is to direct and prepare the Criminal, Traffic, administrative and financial procedures following the requirements mandated by the Unified Court System, the Uniform Justice Court Act and the Court Administration System of New York State.
-A Court Clerk works under the supervision of the Town Justices and Town Supervisor.
+A Confidential Clerk to the Justices works under the supervision of the Town Justices and Town Supervisor.